ramonsaraiva/pubg-python/README.md

 *This is a MVP and the package is currently under development, please feel free to contribute*

-**Initial version will be uploaded to PyPI when Bluehole provides an API key for proper testing of the codebase**
+## PyPI release

+PUBG developer API is scheduled to go live in early April, `pubg-python` initial version will be uploaded to PyPI once that happens.

 ## Usage